 - Using web analytics to improve customer knowledge

-- Online profiling and segmentation options in consumer and business marketing
+- Online profiling and segmentation options in B2C and B2B marketing

 - Devising a customer data strategy for digital marketing